varianter/variant.no/README.md

 - `npm run start`: Start the Next.js application in production mode.
 - `npm run format`: Format the codebase using Prettier to ensure consistent code style across the project.
 - `npm run lint`: Lint the project using ESLint.
+- `npm run fix`: Format and lint in one command.

 ## Project Structure